radishmouse/react-pit-master/README.md

 # PitMaster

 This is an example React app built for JazzCon 2017.

-It inaccurately simulates cooking food while showing the current temperature, temperature history, and oven temperature.
+It inaccurately simulates cooking food while showing the current temperature, temperature history, and target temperature (Technically, the code shows it as "oven" temp, but...that's a typo.)

+## Slides from the talk

+Are included as a PDF in this repo.

-## Installation
+## Installation of dependencies

 After cloning, `cd` into directory and then either `npm install` or `yarn`.